mendix/RestServices/README.md

 #### resetChangeTracking
 Resets any state information this app has about a remote collection that is being tracked.

+#### setGlobalRequestSettings
+Sets settings for all requests that are executed by RestServices module.
+* `maxConcurrentRequest` - number of maximum concurrent requests executed
+* `timeout` - timeout specified in milliseconds

 #### unfollowChanges
 Stops tracking a remote collection, which was being followed as result of a `followChanges` call.